How to Survive a Toxic Workplace (When You Can’t Quit)

 Unlike AI or endless Google searches, I provide personalized guidance that’s tailored specifically to you.

-We’ll start by getting clear on what you truly want and mapping out the steps to get there.
+Over Zoom, we’ll start by getting clear on what you truly want and mapping out the steps to get there.
 Along the way, I’ll help you set realistic goals and hold you accountable to keep you on track.
 Sometimes, you just need someone to remind you of your strengths and challenge the limiting beliefs that are holding you back.
-That’s part of the process too.

 From polishing your resume to nailing interviews and negotiating offers, I’ll guide you through every step of the journey.
 My job is to remind you that you do have options—and to help you build a life where feeling stuck is no longer your reality.